sourcegraph/deploy-sourcegraph/better-customize/README.md

 1. Run `yarn generate` to generate the initial cluster manifest.
 1. Modify `config.ts` to add your customizations.
    1. Run `yarn generate` to regenerate the cluster manifest.
-   1. Run `yarn compare` to view the differences between your cluster manfiest and the default cluster manifest.
+   1. Run `diff -ru ./rendered ./examples/default/rendered` to view the differences between your cluster manifest and the default cluster manifest.
 1. Commit your changes to your fork, including the contents of `config.ts` and `rendered/`.

 Notes: